-Candace Valenzuela Was Homeless As A Child.
-Now She's Running For Congress.
+Candace Valenzuela Won In Texas & Now She Could Become The First Afro-Latina In Congress

 What kind of impact has COVID had on your own family?

 "My mother-in-law is in her 70s, and at first it was a little bit hard to let her know that this was something that was very specifically dangerous for her, because she is in better shape than the whole family.
 She was a teacher for four decades.

-"She's been a lifeline for us because of the fact that my one year old had trouble with illness, because we have my four year old, we certainly don’t want him to go into daycare either with that risk.
-My husband is still working full time.
-Campaigning for Congress is a full time job as well.
+She's been a lifeline for us because my one-year-old had trouble with illness, and because we don't want my four-year-old to go to daycare right now with the risk.
+My husband is still working full-time.
+Campaigning for Congress is a full-time job as well.
 And being able to balance those things has been critical.

-"It's unimaginably tough for people right now who have been able to put together their lives on the basis of having their extended family involved, aunts, uncles, grandparents.
-Those are things that are pretty critical to me not just as an American but also as a Latina.
+"It's unimaginably tough for people right now who have been able to put together their lives on the basis of having their extended family involved; aunts, uncles, grandparents.
+Those are things that are pretty critical to me not just as an American, but also as a Latina.
 I’m used to having that really close contact with extended family members.

+"COVID has broken a lot of that down.
+I feel like the government has failed to really capture what it looks like to be a part of a community in which you are dependent on each other and supporting each other.
+And what happens when you lose that support or that ability to help."

+You’ve been endorsed by an impressive roster of Democrats: Rep. John Lewis, Julián Castro, Sen. Elizabeth Warren, Sen. Kamala Harris, Rep. Ayanna Pressley, and more.
+Why do you believe your message has resonated nationally, and with Democrats across the spectrum?

 Advertisement